8 Ways to Become Part of a Community Abroad

 Some community organizations that will help your transition from visitor to resident:

-Click on the “Club Locator” heading to find the local clubs, meeting times and locations, and contact numbers.
+Click on the “Club Finder” heading to find the local clubs, meeting times and locations, and contact numbers.
 Give them a call to make sure it is up to date before you show up.